TWEEDS is the workshop in environmental economics and/or data science.

 Organizing Committee

-Eric is an assistant professor at the University of Oregon.
+Eric is an assistant professor at the Ross School of Business and the University of Michigan.
 His research focuses on causally identifying links between environmental quality, health, and regulation.